 The ancient parish of Gazeley was supported by four charities: The Poor Fuel Allotment (1839), Rev. Burroughs' Blanket Charity (1883) and Pitt's Dole (1641) to distribute 'One cade of red herrings to the poor in the first week of Lent'.
 The four charities are now grouped under Gazeley United Charities and administered by a board of trustees with the Rector as chairman.

-With the arrival of the present Rector, the Parochial Church Council embarked on another programme of renovation and redecoration of the church.
+With the arrival of Rector Stephen Mitchell in 2003, the Parochial Church Council embarked on another programme of renovation and redecoration of the church.
 This was aided by grants from English Heritage and other charities but in large part by the dedication and commitment of the whole village in supporting the various fundraising activities throughout the year.
 The most heartwarming help came with a legacy from Mr Jack Marsh, who had lived in Gazeley all his life and had left his entire estate to the church on his death.
 This huge act of generosity made the redecoration, renovation and the installation of a new lighting system possible.

 It can therefore be seen that this church bears witness to the skill and work of our medieval forefathers and those who, for the following 600 years, have loved, cared for and worshipped in it, enabling us to use and enjoy it today.